quentin-st/Freebox-OS-munin/README.md

 7. Test it

     ```
-    sudo munin-run freebox-traffic
+    sudo munin-run freebox_traffic
     ```

 ## Contribute
 Fork this repository, and submit pull requests upon master branch.

-> Tip: when making changes that affects all plugins, you can tests them all by running `./main.py --mode all`.
+> Tip: when making changes that affects all plugins, you can tests them all by running `./freebox_ --mode all`.
 This will execute each plugin in both config & poll modes.

 ## Graphs